 As if that weren't enough incentive to pick up one of these cards, the $300 travel credit offered to Reserve® cardholders has been expanded to include purchases at gas stations and grocery stores through Dec.
 31, 2021.
 Plus, through April 30, 2021 Preferred® and Reserve® cardholders can earn 2X and 3X the points, respectively, on grocery store purchases, up to $1,000 in spend a month.

 While you may not be taking a vacation this year, you might want to take a staycation.
 Getting out of the house and into new surroundings can be as easy as booking a night at a local hotel.
 If you're going to do that, be sure to use a hotel rewards credit card.
 You have many options, but the Marriott Bonvoy Boundless™ Credit Card is one of our favorites.

-This card offers 75,000 bonus points to new cardholders who spend $3,000 on purchases within three months of opening an account.
+For a limited time, this card offers 100,000 bonus points to new cardholders who spend $3,000 on purchases within three months of opening an account.
 That's enough to get you a free night at almost any Marriott property, or even multiple nights depending on your dates and location.
-You'll also earn six points per dollar spent at participating Marriott hotels, two points per dollar spent on other purchases and a free night award every year on your account anniversary.
+You'll also earn up to 17 points per dollar spent at participating Marriott hotels, two points per dollar spent on other purchases and a free night award every year on your account anniversary.